tunimba/myTODOs/README.md

 # myTODOs

-This repo is a collection of all the things I want to achieve
+This repo is a collection of all the things I want to achieve and more...

 sam